1973 Santiago gay protest

-The gay protest in the Plaza de Armas in Santiago, which occurred on 22 April 1973, was the first LGBT demonstration in Chile, as well as one of the first in Latin America.
+A protest in the Plaza de Armas in Santiago which occurred on 22 April 1973 was the first LGBT demonstration in Chile, as well as one of the first in Latin America.
 The protestors were campaigning against police brutality, in particular against the beatings which they received.

 Developing

 The demonstration had been organized by a group of homosexuals, mainly transvestites and people who practiced prostitution in the sectors surrounding the Plaza de Armas in Santiago —as well as on Huérfanos and Alameda streets.
 A large part of them were from low or popular strata and denounced constant harassment by carabineros, raids and arrests for "offenses against morals and good customs", which included beatings and total haircuts.
 The meeting took place approximately between 7:00 and 8:00 p.m. on Sunday, 22 April 1973 in the eastern sector of the Plaza de Armas, in front of Phillips Street.